 When it comes to heart disease, men and women are not created equal.
-In whatever way you look at heart disease – the way it is best diagnosed, the symptoms, the risk factors that contribute to its progression, as well as treatments or their application – clear differences emerge based on whether you are a woman or a man.
+In whatever way you look at heart disease – the way it is best diagnosed, the symptoms, the risk factors that contribute to its progression, as well as treatments or their application – clear differences emerge based on whether you are born a woman or a man.

 So, if you are a woman or care for one, listen up.
 Arming yourself with knowledge about your risk is important.
 Coronary heart disease is not just a "man's disease," and its effect on women tends to be riddled with misunderstandings.
 While deaths related to coronary artery disease – known as CAD for short – are declining overall, rates are increasing in young women.

 In women, CAD usually develops seven to 10 years later in life compared with men.
-Menopause seems to kick off a host of risk factors including:
+Menopause seems to trigger a host of risk factors including:

 When women experience symptoms of a heart attack, women tend to: